 - Crustacean shellfish

-As of 2021, sesame is being added as the ninth major food allergen effective January 1, 2023.
+Effective January 1, 2023 sesame was added as the ninth major food allergen.
 These allergens account for 90 percent of all food allergies and US law requires that foods or ingredients containing one of these allergens must have the name of the allergen source on its label.

 How can you diagnose a food allergy?